11 Insights From Conversion Elite 2017

 10. Sample Pollution Affects A/B Testing:

 Annemarie Klaassen highlighted the dangers of sample pollution in A/B testing.
-This can be caused by a number of factors including users clearing their cookies, incognito browsing, cross-device usage, cross-browser usage and customer journey effects.
+This can be from by a number of factors including users clearing their cookies, incognito browsing, cross-device usage, cross-browser usage and customer journey effects.
 When you have indications that suggest high sample pollution it is worth trying to test for as few weeks as possible, test on 100% of traffic, keep to just one variation if possible and test bolder changes.

 11. Test Concepts Not Just Variations: